Wondering what new food trends to capitalize on this year?

 To satisfy this evolution, coffee shops, roasteries, and restaurants are focusing on craftsmanship and alternative coffee brewing methods.
 They’re also drawing customers fully into the coffee world by showing them how to make these carefully crafted brews.

 Customers increasingly care about sustainability and how animals are treated in the production of food.
-They want to know what’s in their food, how it was made, and where it’s from.
+They want to know what’s in their food, if it’s healthy, how it was made, and where it’s from.

-We also see more restaurants updating their menus to reflect this, with menu descriptions that include “grass-fed” and “free range.”
-This growing awareness of means restaurants need to make these changes or possibly face a backlash from customers who won’t frequent their establishments.
+We also see more venues updating their menus to reflect this, with menu descriptions that include “grass-fed” and “free range.”
+This growing awareness means restaurants need to make these changes or possibly face a backlash from customers who won’t frequent their establishments.

-Because there are always new trends popping up that you could potentially benefit from, here arefive predictions we think are going to be big in the new year.
+Because there are always new food practices popping up that are easy to benefit from, here are five food and drink trends in 2023 we predict will be big in the coming year.

-There you have it – 10 of the hottest trends you can benefit from this season and five upcoming ones to look into for the new year.
+There you have it – 10 of the most popular food trends you can benefit from right now and five upcoming ones to look into.

-What trends will you add to your menu this festive season?
+What will you add to your menu this year?

 Dana is the former Content Marketing Manager at TouchBistro, sharing tips for and stories of restaurateurs turning their passion into success.
 She loves homemade hot sauce, deep fried pickles and finding excuses to consume real maple syrup.